-Whether you’re gaming competitively or not, a gaming keyboard plays a key role in your gaming rig.
+Whether you’re gaming competitively or not, a gaming keyboard plays a key role in your

 A quality gaming keyboard can provide a better gaming experience, whether that’s increasing your effectiveness online or simply providing a more comfortable experience while you de-stress and enjoy a night in another world.